vegaprotocol/documentation/docs/node-operators/snapshots.md

 ```

 :::note
-The previous example uses addresses from the vega testnet (fairground) make sure to use address of node on the network you are willing to join.
+The previous example uses addresses from the Vega testnet (fairground) make sure to use an address of a node on the network you are willing to join.
 :::

 Other settings are available to configure snapshots, however, those described in this documentation are the only ones required to start the node from a given block.
 You can get more details on snapshots from the [Tendermint documentation](https://docs.tendermint.com/master/spec/abci/apps.html#state-sync).